+In practice, one can directly provide the required input probabilities, eliminating the need for a large set of specific input patterns.
 The results of the analysis will depend on the supplied probabilities.
-Thus, to some extent the process is still pattern-dependent.
-The user must supply information about the typical behavior at the circuit inputs in terms of probabilities.
-Since the user is not required to provide complete and specific information about the input signals, we call these approaches weakly pattern-dependent.
+Thus, to some extent the process is still pattern-dependent and the user must supply information about the typical behavior at the circuit inputs, in terms of probabilities.
+However, since one is not required to provide complete and specific information about the input signals, we call these approaches weakly pattern-dependent.